gdmain7/Gettingandcleaningdata/CodeBook.md

+---
+output: word_document
+---
 # Codebook for Getting and Cleaning Data project
 Greg Main
-26 July 2015
+17 August 2015

-## Project Description
+#Project Description
 Demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

 #Raw data